INDIVIDUAL RIGHTS

 Receive quality services which are medically necessary.

-Receive a second opinion from a mental health professional in your BHO area if you disagree with your provider.
+Receive a second opinion from a mental health professional if you disagree with your provider.

 Choose a provider for yourself and your child (if your child is under 13 years of age).